vbirds/tokoro/readme.md

 When an exception is thrown inside a coroutine, it will propagate **upward through the coroutine chain**, just like in regular function calls.
 If it's not caught along the way, the exception will eventually reach the **root coroutine**.
 During this unwinding process, all scoped objects will be destroyed properly, so **RAII** should be your go-to for resource cleanup.

 If the exception goes unhandled, the root coroutine will end in the `AsyncState::Failed` state, and no result will be produced.
 However, if you later call `Handle::TakeResult()` on that coroutine, the stored exception will be **rethrown once**, allowing you to catch and process it outside the coroutine.

+**Know Issue**: clang v20.1.0 on windows has a [bug](https://github.com/llvm/llvm-project/issues/143235) that you maybe not able to catch exceptions correctly from sub-coroutines.

 > ⚠️ **Important note (not specific to tokoro)**: If your project is compiled with exceptions disabled (e.g., `/EHs-` or `-fno-exceptions`), any exception will cause a crash immediately.
 Use with care.